LauraBang22/cds-language-exam/Assignments/Assignment5/README.md

 ```
 When running it you create a virtual environment where you run the accompanying ```requirements.txt```.

 To open the created virtual environment for the jupyter notebook, you need to first open the notebook.
 In the top right corner there is a button, with the text "select kernel".
 You need to press that.
 A pop-up will apear, where you need to press "Jupyter kernel...".
-To find the right kernel, you then first need to press the reload button for the  pop-up, and the you should be able to select the kernel called **"env (Python 3.12.3)"**
+To find the right kernel, you first need to press the reload button for the pop-up, and the you should be able to select the kernel called **"env (Python 3.12.3)"**

 ### Results
 Overall it is assignment 4 that emits the most CO₂eq.
 But the common theme is that though out the assignments it is the tasks, that either handles large datasets or big models that generates much emission.
 It especially when the models are being used on the data, which requires a lot of calculations, that it creates much emission.